Home

 About:

-The Fielding research group is based in the Department of Materials at The University of Manchester and we are part of the Sustainable Materials Innovation Hub in the Henry Royce Institute at The University of Manchester.
-Our research primarily focuses on the design, synthesis and applications of polymers and polymer colloids for use in fields such as sustainable waterborne coatings and adhesives, biomedical diagnostics and regenerative medicine.
+The Fielding research group are based in the Department of Materials at The University of Manchester and our laboratories are located in the Henry Royce Institute hub building.
+Our research primarily focuses on the design, synthesis and applications of polymers and polymer colloids for use in fields such as waterborne coatings and adhesives, nanocomposite materials, 3D printing, biomedical diagnostics and regenerative medicine.
 This website aims to provide a background to who we are, a directory of our publications and highlight a range of our research activities.

 Address: